List of 8 Best Hiking Emergency Beacon and Buying Guide

 ACR PLB-375 ResQLink+ Personal Locator Beacon

-This is a GPS-enabled rescue locator beacon, designed to provide crucial position information should you be in an emergency situation.
+This is a GPS-enabled rescue locator beacon designed to provide crucial position information should you be in an emergency.

-This beacon is waterproof and it floats.
+This beacon is waterproof, and it floats.
 It also comes in top-rated because of its size, ease of registration, and price.
 This device features GPS positioning, a 406 MHz signal, and a 121.5 MHz homing signal.
-In using this device, you can be certain that it will readily call for help in a worldwide location of search and rescue satellites.
+Using this device, you can be certain that it will readily call for help in a worldwide location of search and rescue satellites.

-The GPS feature helps rescue to within 100 meters of your location.
-It also features a probe light that makes it easy for you to be accessed at night.
-You do not have to bother about the weight of this beacon as it is incredibly lightweight and compact.
+The GPS feature helps rescue you to within 100 meters of your location.
+It also features a probe light that makes it easy for you to access at night.
+You do not have to worry about this beacon’s weight as it is incredibly lightweight and compact.
 You can easily have it on you all the time.

 Highlighted Features: